splitgraph/sgr/engine/README.md

 COPY setup_after_splitgraph.sql /docker-entrypoint-initdb.d/setup_after_splitgraph.sql
 ```

-Then you can just build it and run it as usual (see "Running the driver"):
+Then you can just build it and run it as usual (see "Running the engine"):

 ```
-docker build . -t my-splitgraph-driver
+docker build . -t my-splitgraph-engine
 ```

 ### Adding additional init scripts at run time by mounting a volume